Nate Boyer and Cade McCrary

 As their teammates cheered and each struggled for the right words, the moment was not lost that Hardee McCrary had dreamed of his son one day playing on scholarship at The University of Texas.
 And Nate Boyer could now save his G.I.
 Bill funds and apply them to graduate school.

 That’s why “s” has so many meanings.
-Both young men sacrificed to be here, both are confident enough in themselves to embody all the positive things in swagger (as opposed to conceit or arrogance).
+Both young men sacrificed to be here, and both are confident enough in themselves to embody all the positive things in swagger (as opposed to conceit or arrogance).

 Similar Posts